fepblaster/spark-adxl345/README.md

 Original library repo is at: https://github.com/jenschr/Arduino-libraries/tree/master/ADXL345

-Ported over to Spark core platform by @kennethlimcp
+Ported over to Particle platform by @kennethlimcp

-Updated on 23 July 2015
+Updated on 12 Dec 2015